-White vitriol chemical name is zinc sulphate.
-Zinc sulphate (ZnSo4) molecule is an inorganic compound consisting of zinc ion and sulphate ion.
+White vitriol's chemical name is zinc sulphate.
+Zinc sulphate (ZnSO4) is an inorganic compound consisting of zinc ion and sulphate ion.
 The molecular formula of white vitriol is ZnSO4.
 Historically, ZnSO4 was known as "white vitriol".
 White vitriol is on the World Health Organization's List of Essential Medicines.
 This list includes the most important medications needed in a basic health system.
-Zinc sulphate molecules in an anhydrous state are colourless crystalline solid.
+Zinc sulphate molecules in an anhydrous state are colourless crystalline solids.
 Zinc sulphate molecule is also present in two forms: hexahydrated form (ZnSO4.6H2O) and heptahydrate form (ZnSO4.7H2O) forms.
 In water, all forms are soluble.
 They're all noncombustible.
 It causes the most dangerous threat to the climate.
 To prevent white vitriol from spreading to the environment, instant action should be taken.
-It is used to make rayon, as well as a feed supplement and fertiliser ingredient.
+It is used to make rayon, as well as a feed supplement and fertilizer ingredient.

 Structure of White Vitriol

 In the structure of the zinc sulphate molecule, one ion of zinc is present.
 This zinc ion is attracted by the strong electrostatic force of attraction between zinc ion and sulphate ion.
 In the white vitriol molecule, seven water molecules are present.
 Some water molecules are attracted to the zinc ion with the help of coordinate bonds and the other water molecules are attracted by the hydrogen bonding.

 Properties of White Vitriol

 It occurs in both amorphous and crystalline pellets.